berkay2756/gpa-calculator/README.md

-# term-gpa-calculator
+# gpa-calculator
-A python script to calculate term GPA.
+A python script to calculate term and cumulative GPA.

 GPA calculation:
 - A  --> 4.00